Skillshare/apollo-federation-php/README.md

 ]);
 ```

-* `keyFields` — defines the entity's primary key, which consists of one or more of the fields.
+* `keys` — defines the entity's primary key, which consists of one or more of the fields.
 An entity's key cannot include fields that return a union or interface.

 * `__resolveReference` — resolves the representation of the entity from the provided reference.
 Subgraphs use representations to reference entities from other subgraphs.
 A representation requires only an explicit __typename definition and values for the entity's primary key fields.